Mat-Lain/odin-recipes/README.md

-Getting online food recipes then writing breif descriptions of them, the ingredients needed and the steps to take, I'll be using Links and Images to help me with this.
+Getting online food recipes then writing brief descriptions of them, the ingredients needed and the steps to take, I'll be using Links and Images to help me as well as Ordererd and Unordered Lists.